AditSwami/fbla/README.md

 An app that lets you add all of your classes in one app to make it easier to study, as well as integrate many games in order to make learning easier.

+In this demo, I have created an app in which you can add all your classes as well as create classes.
+The classes you create go into My classes, and the classes created by other users goes into Classes.
+I am yet to add a section in which you can add terms and there definitions however.

 ## Getting Started

 This project is a starting point for a Flutter application.